API Reference

 All ProjectedWaveform objects must share the same channel names.

-Return an array of the conventional shape (n_batches, n_channels, n_harmonics, n_features, *grid_like) for downstream processing (e.g., by noise models to compute inner products), only when is_homogeneous is True.
-Otherwise, this method should raise an error.
+Return an array of the conventional shape (n_batches, n_channels, n_harmonics, n_features, *grid_like) for downstream processing (e.g., by noise models to compute inner products).